Seraph919/Local_DeepSeek_LLM/README.md

 This repository provides a shell script to install the Ollama CLI (if not already installed) and download the DeepSeek:8b large language model (LLM) on a Linux system.

-## What is DeepSeek:8b?
+## What is deepseek-r1:8b?

-DeepSeek:8b is a large language model with 8 billion parameters, designed for natural language understanding and generation.
+DeepSeek:8b is a large language model with 8 billion parameters (5.2GB), designed for natural language understanding and generation.
 It runs locally via the Ollama platform, giving you offline and private access to powerful AI.

 ## What is Ollama?